 - Nov to Jan: 9:00 – 17:30

-Travel Tip: The last admission to the shrine is one hour before closing so make sure you give yourself enough time when visiting.
+Travel Tip: The last admission to the shrine is one hour before closing so be sure to give yourself enough time when visiting.

 The Royal Palace Pass